fernando-mc/redmondpython.com/content/day_one_lesson.md

 ~~~

 or, even shorter:
 ~~~
 def add(x, y):
     return x + y
 ~~~

 You can return any Python object: numbers, strings, booleans ... even other functions!
 Once you execute a return, you are done with the function -- you don't get to do any more work.
-That means if you have a function like this:
+That means that if you have a function like this:

 ~~~
 def absoluteValue(number):